JSON-AY/Week-9-Honeypot/README.md

 I've attached the exported json file that contains the details for these attacks.

-Any unresolved questions raised by the data collected: n/a
+Any unresolved questions raised by the data collected: When attempting to upload the json file, github would pipe out the following error: "Something went really wrong, and we can’t process that file."
+After re-saving the file in rich-text format it uploaded sucessfully.